 “Now comes the second act of my humble one man show,” he said.

 “Put this on.
 Try not to freak out.
 Remember I was talking about our computer interfaces?
 This one is adapted for human operation.
 Our planetside AI has designed an interface that would make sense to you, and translated whatever documents that are relevant so you can understand them.”

 I took the cap and looked at it sceptically.
 Just a regular cap.
+And not a particularly clean one at that.
 I shrugged, put it on and immediately gasped, jerked around and almost fell out of the chair: a large rectangular black shape had materialized in the air right in front of me, together with many smaller shapes that surrounded me from all sides, above and below, quickly fading to semi-transparent state.
 Then many lines, letters and icons had appeared around them and so did other things that were too much to process at the moment.
-It was a kind of complicated augmented reality interface, only without glasses, and seamlessly integrated with the real world.
+It was a kind of complicated augmented reality interface, only without a VR headset or AR glasses, and seamlessly integrated with the real world.
 Most of the shapes looked like videos, photos and documents.
 It was apparently projected right into my visual cortex by the baseball cap device.
 That was awesome!

 “This is awesome!” – I said, grinning and turning my head around to see how the interface responds.

 “I’m glad you like it,” Theo remarked.
 “For now you don’t have control, I will just show you some footage and documents while I speak.
 You will have control later, it’s easy to learn.
 You can also enable access to the human run-of-the-mill Internet funneled through our communication systems, and it should not be tracked by your enemies, as far as we know.”

 “That doesn’t sound too confident” – I looked directly at his eyes.

 “We can never know for sure, but our technology is better and we have hacked them, not the other way around.
 But we will get to that later.
 Don’t ruin my presentation.
 Hold your questions and remarks until it is complete.”